Neutis/neutis-docs/docs/examples/uart.md

 ```

-In the first terminal you should get exactly what you typed.
+In the first terminal, you should get what you typed.